pdanyomiportfolio/wireframing/README.md

 ---

-✨ _In short, wireframing is an essential first step that bridges the gap between ideas and fully functional designs._

 ## Key Elements of a Wireframe

 Wireframes typically include four key elements.
 Each plays a crucial role in shaping the user experience:

 ### 1. Layout Structure

 Defines how elements are arranged on the page.

 - **Example:** A landing page might feature a header at the top, a hero image in the center, and a call-to-action button below.
 - **Contribution:** Ensures content is organized logically and improves readability.

 ### 2. Navigation

 Outlines how users move through the site or application.

 - **Example:** A navigation bar at the top or side that links to "Home," "About," and "Contact" sections.
 - **Contribution:** Provides users with a clear path, improving usability and reducing confusion.

 ### 3. Content Placement

 Shows where text, images, and multimedia elements will be positioned.

 - **Example:** Placing product descriptions next to product images in an e-commerce layout.
 - **Contribution:** Helps prioritize information, ensuring users focus on the most important content first.

 ### 4. Functionality

 Highlights interactive features and behaviors.

 - **Example:** Buttons, search bars, forms, and dropdown menus.
 - **Contribution:** Demonstrates how users will interact with the product, guiding developers on required features.

 ---

-✨ *Together, these elements form the backbone of a wireframe, ensuring the design is user-centered, functional, and intuitive.*
+## Types of Wireframes

+### Low-Fidelity Wireframes

+- **Definition:** Basic, minimalistic sketches or outlines that focus on foundational structure and layout.
+- **Typical Usage:** Used in early stages to quickly explore ideas, test layout hypotheses, and gather early feedback.
+- **Characteristics:**
+  - Simple shapes (boxes, lines)
+  - Limited or no detail on design elements
+  - Often hand-drawn or created with basic digital tools

+### High-Fidelity Wireframes

+- **Definition:** Detailed, refined wireframes that closely resemble the final product’s layout and structure.
+- **Typical Usage:** Used in later design stages to finalize layout, test interaction flows, and prepare for prototyping or development.
+- **Characteristics:**
+  - More precise placement and alignment
+  - Placeholder content or realistic text/images
+  - May include basic styling and annotations

+---

+## Example Analysis: “Project-Airbnb” Wireframe

+The wireframe in the **Project-Airbnb Figma file** is a **High-Fidelity Wireframe**.

+- It includes **detailed structure, realistic content, and precise alignment**.
+- The design goes beyond basic layout sketches and begins to resemble the actual product.
+- This level of detail makes it suitable for **testing user flows, validating design decisions, and preparing for the prototyping phase**.

+---